 The independent directors hold an in-camera session, without management and non-independent Board members in attendance, every Board meeting.
 The Chair (who is an independent director) of the Board presides at each of these sessions.
-In the event that the Chair is not considered to be independent then, in accordance with the Mandate of the Board, the Board must appoint an independent lead director to lead regular meetings of the independent directors.
-The independent Board members met separately five times during 2021.
+In the event that the Chair is not considered to be independent then, in accordance with the Mandate of the Board of Directors, the Board must appoint an independent lead director to lead regular meetings of the independent directors.
+The independent Board members met separately six times during 2022.
 It is the policy of the Board that all Board meetings include an in-camera session without the presence of management and non-independent directors.
 In the case of the Audit Committee, each meeting includes a session with only the Corporation's internal controls manager and the committee members, and a session with only the external auditors and the committee members.

-The Board has reviewed the relationships between each of its director nominees and the Corporation and has determined that all directors, with the exception of Mr. Demens, are considered independent.
+The Board has reviewed the relationships between each of its director nominees and the Corporation and has determined that all directors, with the exception of Mr. Hofer, are considered independent.
+In reaching this conclusion, the Board considers that Mr. Hofer is not independent due to his position as President & CEO of the Corporation.

-Name (1) Status of Dir ector Nominee Peacen for Non Indopendent Status
+Name Status of Director Nominee Dessen for Non-Independent Status

 Name Independent Not Independent Reason for Non-Independent Status

 Laura A. Cillis ✓

-Donald Demens ✓ President and CEO
+Steven Hofer ✓ President and CEO

 Randy Krotowski ✓

 Fiona Macfarlane ✓

+Noordin Nanji ✓

 Daniel Nocente ✓

-Cheri Phyfer ✓
+Peter Wijnbergen ✓

-Michael T. Waites ✓

 John Williamson ✓